ACicmansky/GastroPro_Product_Manager/memory-bank/activeContext.md

 5. Optimize performance for large datasets

 ## Active Decisions
+- Filtering out products with empty catalog numbers before merging to ensure data integrity
+- Implementing mutual exclusivity between live scraping and CSV loading for Topchladenie data
 - Using semicolon (;) as the default CSV delimiter based on common European CSV format
-- Maintaining UTF-8 as the default encoding for all file operations
+- Maintaining UTF-8 as the default encoding for all file operations with cp1250 fallback for export
 - Using feed name to trigger specialized content processing routines
 - Using outer join to ensure all products are included in the final output
-- Setting "Viditeľný" field to "1" for all imported products
+- Setting "Viditelný" field to "1" for all imported products
 - Using Pandas DataFrames as the core data structure for manipulation
+- Providing detailed statistics on data source contributions in export summary

 ## Current Challenges
 - Handling complex HTML in product descriptions from various feeds
 - Managing special characters and formatting across different feeds
 - Optimizing performance for large datasets
 - Ensuring consistent behavior across multiple feed formats
+- Implementing robust data validation to prevent errors in data processing

 ## User Experience Considerations
 - Providing clear feedback during data processing operations